Prostate cancer prehabilitation and the importance of multimodal interventions for person-centred care and recovery.

 Paterson, C.; Roberts, C.; Toohey, K.; McKie, A.

 Background: Prostate cancer is the second most commonly diagnosed cancer globally.
 Cancer prehabilitation is defined as a process on the continuum of care that occurs between the time of a cancer diagnosis and the beginning of acute treatment.
-This article will discuss the importance of prostate cancer prehabilitation interventions in optimising physical and psychological recovery, to enhance person-centred care.
-Data Sources: Electronic databases including CINAHL, MEDLINE, PsychINFO, Scopus, professional websites, and grey literature were searched using Google scholar.
+This article will discuss the importance of prostate cancer prehabilitation interventions in optimising physical and psychological recovery to enhance person-centred care.
+Data Sources: Electronic databases including CINAHL, MEDLINE, PsychINFO, Scopus, professional websites, and grey literature were searched using Google Scholar.
 Conclusion: Prehabilitation in cancer care aims to enhance perioperative care and recovery.
 An emerging field of research suggests that the preoperative period may be physically and psychologically salient to introduce modifiable self-management behaviours to optimise overall recovery.
-Implications for practice: Prostate Cancer Specialist Nurses provide the hub of person-centred care across the entire cancer care continuum embedded within the multidisciplinary team.
+Implications for Nursing Practice: Prostate cancer specialist nurses provide the hub of person-centred care across the entire cancer care continuum embedded within the multidisciplinary team.
 Individually tailored interventions such as exercise and pelvic floor muscle training programmes, nutritional advice, anxiety and depression reduction, and sexual well-being interventions should be considered in the prehabilitation phase of the cancer care continuum.

 |Journal Article Type||Article|

 |Publication Date||Aug 31, 2020|

 |Publicly Available Date||Jul 22, 2021|

 |Keywords||Prostate cancer; Prehabilitation; Multimodal; Supportive care; Person centred care; Nursing; Multidisciplinary team|